nistreanmario/product_price_monitor/README.md

 ## Docker Setup

 1. Clone the repository.
-2. Build and Run: `docker compose up -d`
+2. Create `.env` file and fill the variables with the necessary information
-3. Run migrations: `docker exec -it ppm-api python manage.py migrate`
+3. Build and Run: `docker compose up -d`
 4. Create your superuser: `docker exec -it ppm-api python manage.py createsuperuser`
 5. You're good to go